dhiway/cord/docs/adr/0008-orbis-transaction-policy-pipeline.md

 placeholders are zero-sized passthrough-only fixture types and cannot enter a runtime extension tuple.

-P0 deliberately does not pretend that future extensions exist.
+The Resources slot is now concrete on normal and MetaTx surfaces, defaults to `None` for Ethereum and authorized construction, and precedes `AuthorizeCall`.
+P0 deliberately does not pretend that other future extensions exist.
 Remaining acceptance work is bound to the slices that implement it: positive custom-identity proof vectors on every reachable surface;
 protected-transfer signatures; `RestrictOrigin`; and the PGAS charging layer.
 Until those slices land, ADR 0008 freezes the intended contract and makes the present typed placeholders explicit.